wp-plugins/ipu-chart/readme.txt

 [table csv='#data']
 </pre>

 The <code>chart</code> shortcode has more attributes than shown here.
-Please refer to our [IPU-Chart User Guide](https://www.ipublia.com/support/docs/ipu-chart-for-wordpress-user-guide/ "IPU-Chart User Guide").
+Please refer to our [User Guide](https://www.ipublia.com/support/docs/ipu-chart-for-wordpress-user-guide/ "IPU-Chart User Guide").

-Please visit our [IPU-Chart Support Forum](https://www.ipublia.com/support/forums/ "IPU-Chart Support Forum") for questions about the plugin or if you encounter a problem with it.
+Please visit our [Support Forum](https://www.ipublia.com/support/forums/ "IPU-Chart Support Forum") for questions about the plugin or if you encounter a problem with it.

 = Further Reading =